About FYCI

 We believe that everyone should have a right to participate in society, regardless of their sex, race, religion, socio-economic background, disability status, and other identities.
 We ensure that there is no discrimination against any beneficiary of our programmes.

-We believe that every person is unique, and a society is bound to develop more effectively if it utilises the distinct skill sets of each of its members.
-We encourage people from diverse backgrounds, particularly those that have historically been underrepresented (for example, persons with disabilities), to bring their creative skills to the table.
+We believe that every person is unique, and a society is bound to develop more effectively if it utilises the distinct skill sets of each of its

 Our Approach